 What is Albert?

 Albert is a financial app designed to help you manage and save money with very few fees.
-Although the Albert app works similarly to banking apps, it’s not a bank but rather a fintech company.
+Although the Albert app works similarly to banking apps, it’s not a bank but a fintech company.

 The app offers banking services and features, including an FDIC-insured account through Sutton Bank, which also acts as the card issuer for the Albert debit card.